fedezocco/MoreEffEffDetsAndWPBB-TensorFlow/README.md

 This repository contains the source code and the dataset related to the paper:
 Federico Zocco et al., Towards More Efficient EfficientDets and Low-Light Real-Time Marine Debris Detection, 2022, https://arxiv.org/pdf/2203.07155.pdf.

-An overview of each folder is below.
+An overview of the main folders is below.
 For details, see the .txt files inside each folder.

-### _modified-EfficientDet
+### Folder: _modified-EfficientDet

 This folder is a modification of the original TensorFlow implementation of EfficientDets, version of 23 October 2021: https://github.com/google/automl/tree/master/efficientdet.
 The description of the architectural modifications is in the above mentioned paper.
 Here there is its implementation.
 We found that the architecture with less BiFPN layers and deeper class/box nets is more efficient.